elegant-scipy/elegant-scipy/markdown/ch4.markdown

 magnitude of the result as a *stem plot*, in which the height of each stem corresponds to the underlying value.

-(We'll explain why you see positive and negative frequencies later on.)
+(We'll explain why you see positive and negative frequencies later on in the sidebox titled "Discrete Fourier transforms".
+You may also refer to that section for a more in-depth overview of the underlying mathematics.)

 The Fourier transform takes us from the *time* to the *frequency* domain, and this turns out to have a massive number of applications.